-There were no related party transactions during the year, as there were no transactions where either party had the presence of control, joint or significant influence to affect the financial and operating policies of the either entity.
+There were no related party transactions during the year, as there were no transactions where either party had the presence of control, joint or significant influence to affect the financial and operating policies of the other entity.

-b) Key management personnel compensation
+b.
+Key management personnel compensation

-2014 2013

-\$ \$
+2014 \$ 2013 \$

 Short-term employee benefits 3,907,341 3,073,817

 Post-employment benefits 234,169 188,077

 Other long-term benefits 31,569 29,729

 Termination benefits - 323,551

 Share-based payments 574,720 560,924

 4,747,799 4,176,098

-Detailed remuneration disclosures are provided in the Remuneration Report on pages 19 to 42.
+Detailed remuneration disclosures are provided in the Remuneration Report on pages 19 to 41.

-c) Transactions with other related parties
+c.
+Transactions with other related parties

-i) Purchases from entities controlled by key management personnel software development and maintenance d) Outstanding balances arising from sales/purchases of good s and services
+i.
+Purchases from entities controlled by key management personnel software development and maintenance d.
+Outstanding balances arising from sales/purchases of goods and services

-The Group acquired the following goods and services from entities that are controlled by a close family member of one of the Group's key management personnel:
+The Group acquired the following goods and services from entities that are controlled by a close family member of one of the Group's Key Management Personnel: